INDEX

 {{group.description}}

 Creating a unified roadmap for the entire Hornbill ecosystem would be impractical.
 Such a document would amalgamate the development timelines and updates of the platform itself, the cloud and IT operational integration libraries, the IT Operations Management (ITOM) integrations, the ITOM product suite, and the individual applications offered in the App Store.
-Given the distinct development cycles, team responsibilities, and the detailed nature of updates each component undergoes, a singular roadmap would likely become overly complex and challenging to navigate for stakeholders (both internal and for our customers).
+Given the distinct development cycles, team responsibilities, and the detailed nature of updates each component undergoes, a single roadmap would become overly complex and challenging to navigate for all stakeholders.

 To address this complexity, Hornbill has adopted a more granular approach to its roadmap publications.
 By organizing the roadmaps by product, Hornbill ensures that information is accessible and understandable, with each product/application roadmap having specific focus.
 Customers can easily find specific roadmaps relevant to their interests or usage within the ecosystem.
 This organization aids in setting clear expectations regarding new features, updates, and enhancements for each component/application of the Hornbill platform.